K 12 Education Jobs at IDEA Public Schools with Visa Sponsorship

 Which visa types are commonly used for K 12 Education roles at IDEA Public Schools?

 H-1B is the primary work visa used for K-12 Education roles at IDEA Public Schools, as teaching positions that require a bachelor's degree in a specific subject area typically meet the specialty occupation standard.
-In some cases, J-1 exchange visitor visas are used for international teachers through approved sponsor programs, though those involve a separate sponsoring organization rather than IDEA directly.
+In some cases, J-1 visa exchange visitor visas are used for international teachers through approved sponsor programs, though those involve a separate sponsoring organization rather than IDEA directly.

 What qualifications and experience does IDEA Public Schools expect for K 12 Education roles?